bcrispx/blasteroids/README.md

-# Blasteroids
+# Blasteroids 🚀

 A Python implementation of the classic Asteroids arcade game using Pygame.

 ## Description

 Blasteroids is a space-themed shooter game where you control a spaceship and destroy asteroids while avoiding collisions.
 The game features:
-- Smooth spaceship controls
+- Smooth spaceship controls with realistic physics
 - Asteroid splitting mechanics
 - Score tracking
 - Sound effects